 Pineapple Pork Fried Rice

 This quick and easy pineapple pork fried rice is a fantastic weeknight dinner!
-With sweet pineapple, salty cashews and brown rice, it’s much healthier than the take-out version!
+With sweet pineapple, salty cashews and brown rice, it’s much healthier than the take-out version.
+Dairy free and gluten free.

 So I know that we are officially in the holiday baking season, but I thought we should at least discuss one quick and easy dinner option.